Back to all posts

 • Note: There's no prompt when downloading the byor.zip file.

-For delivery purposes, we created a .zip file using our in-house (in-research) OCA (Offensive Chain by Astra) framework.
-With OCA we are automatically able to create a BYOR payload with just a few clicks, saving us a huge amount of time and making the jobs of red teamers more efficient to test their organization infrastructure with new kill chains.
-A standout feature includes the ability to auto-deploy the crafted payload to a designated VPS for hosting as demo'ed in this post.
-Within the zip which is stored securely on VPS, there are two crucial files: a BYOR-driven batch file capable of evading both MOTW (Mark of the Web) and SmartScreen, along with an unsigned sideloaded executable.
-We are excited to share that the initial version v0.1 will soon be available, providing red teamers with a powerful tool to assess their organization's defenses.
+For delivery purposes, we created a .zip file using our in-house (in-research) OCA (Offensive Chains by Astra) framework.
+With OCA we can automatically create a BYOR payload with just a few clicks, saving a huge amount of time and making red teamers more efficient when testing organization infrastructure with new kill chains.
+A standout feature is the ability to auto-deploy the crafted payload to a designated VPS for hosting, as demonstrated in this post.
+Within the zip, which is stored securely on the VPS, there are two crucial files: a BYOR-driven batch file capable of evading both MOTW and SmartScreen, along with an unsigned sideloaded executable.
+The initial version v0.1 will soon be available, providing red teamers with a powerful tool to assess their organization's defenses.

 We plan to release a more comprehensive version focusing on evasive loaders in an upcoming post.